 2. Myocardial Disease

 Myocardial disease is the type of heart disease that attacks the animal's heart muscle and is thought to be responsible for 8% of all heart problems in dogs.
 There are different variations of this disease, but the most common one is called dilated cardiomyopathy (DCM).
-This disease is characterized by the enlarged heart that doesn’t work properly.
+This disease is characterized by the enlarged heart that doesn’t work properly and it's the one where grain free dog food was linked to be the cause of DCM.

 This condition is more prevalent in senior dogs, although the exact causes are largely unknown.
-Some evidence suggests genetic predisposition, while other evidence points to the lack of carnitine or taurine in a dog’s diet as a potential contributor to DCM in some breeds.
+Other than dog food causing DCM in dogs due to taurine deficiency, some evidence also suggests genetic predisposition, while other studies continue to point to the lack of taurine (and potentially carnitine) in a dog’s diet as a potential contributor to DCM in some breeds.

 Treatment for dilated cardiomyopathy is focused on improving the health of the heart and its function.
 Unfortunately, dogs with DCM usually have a poor prognosis and the goal is to make the rest of dog’s life as comfortable as possible.